Find Nursing Colleges

 Top 10 Best Nursing Master's Degree Schools

-Our 2023 rankings named Albany Medical College the best school in New York for nursing students working on their master’s degree.
-Located in the city of Albany, AMC Albany is a private not-for-profit college with a small student population.
+Our analysis found Albany Medical College to be the best school for nursing students who want to pursue a master’s degree in New York.
+Located in the small city of Albany, AMC Albany is a private not-for-profit school with a fairly small student population.

 After completing their Master's Degree, nursing graduates from AMC Albany carry an average student debtload of $71,976.

-The excellent master’s degree programs at SUNY Downstate Health Sciences University helped the school earn the #2 place on this year’s ranking of the best nursing schools in New York.
-Located in the city of Brooklyn, SUNY Downstate is a public school with a small student population.
+Out of the 36 schools in New York that were part of this year’s ranking, SUNY Downstate Health Sciences University landed the # 2 spot on the list.
+Located in the large city of Brooklyn, SUNY Downstate is a public school with a small student population.

 The average amount in student loans that nursing majors at SUNY Downstate take out while working on their Master's Degree is $37,711.